Francis-Calingo/Philippine-Emigrants-Tableau-Dashboard/README.md

 Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+* With the exception of certain periods (e.g., COVID-19 pandemic, 1997 Asian Financial Crisis), the number of people leaving the Philippines annually have been steadily rising, with more people leaving the country between 1999-2013 than between 1980-1999. **Recommendation or general guidance based on this observation.**

 * The vast majority of registered emigrants (over 2 million) have settled in North America since 1981. **Recommendation or general guidance based on this observation.**

+* Outside of North America, Australia and Japan were the top destinations for Filipino emigrants in the Asia-Pacific region, while Italy was the top European country. **Recommendation or general guidance based on this observation.**

 * On a per-capita basis, the provinces in the northwestern part of Luzon, which are mostly connected by the Manila North Road highway, had the highest number of registered emigrants by province of origin, while the province of Cebu (which is home to Mactan–Cebu International Airport, the second-most busiest international airport in the country) had the highest amongst all provinces in the Visayas and Mindanao island groups. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

 [<b>Back to Table of Contents</b>](#table-of-contents)

 ---